-Homemade Cornbread is a crumbly, slightly sweet cornbread that is delicious served with a bowl of chili or topped with honey or maple syrup.
+Homemade Cornbread is a crumbly, slightly sweet cornbread that is deliciously served with a bowl of homemade gumbo or chili or topped with honey or maple syrup.
 For an even sweeter cornbread made with cake mix, try this cornbread recipe.

 With all the cornbread recipes out there, it can definitely cause a debate over which is the best.
 Some are on the sweeter side; some are more savory.
 And, to top it all off, is cornbread one word or two?
 (Yet, another debate.)
 Well, this cornbread is right in the middle of sweet and savory.
 It is nice and crumbly and is delicious topped with butter.
 I will give you more ideas on how to enjoy cornbread below.

 Cornbread is a quick bread (no leavening agent) made with cornmeal.

 Milk: I prefer whole milk in this recipe.
 Be sure to let the cornmeal soak in the milk for about 10 minutes before adding the other ingredients.

 Cornmeal: Cornmeal is ground yellow corn.
 I recommend sticking with yellow cornmeal (as opposed to white) for a stronger flavor.

 Sugars: Yes, you will notice this homemade cornbread recipe does include both granulated and brown sugar.
 But, again, it does not make the bread overly sweet.

 Cornbread is not difficult to make, so skip the cornmeal mix at the store and make your own homemade cornbread.
 To get started, first, in a large bowl, combine the milk and cornmeal.
 Let the cornmeal soak in the milk for about ten minutes before adding the remaining ingredients.
 This will soften the cornmeal.